 How long do Labrador Retrievers live?
-According to research, the average Labrador Retriever lifespan is 12 ¼ to 12 ½ years.
+According to research, the average lifespan for Labs is 12 ¼ to 12 ½ years.

 Labrador Retriever health can be affected by conditions like hip dysplasia, progressive retinal atrophy, and epilepsy.